 This greater sensitivity brought an unforeseen boost to our social life.
 Not that we avoided people before, but we had a renewed desire for spending time with others after putting the television away.
-We would have friends and family over for dinner, for cocktails, for board games, for joining us for Mass, for helping with home repairs.
+We would have friends and family over for dinner, for cocktails, for board games, for joining us at Mass, for helping with home repairs.
 Our social circle has grown much larger this year than in the past, and we continue to make new friends and reconnect with old ones.

 Paradoxically, the surge in conversation and reflection that came from eliminating television also brought on a greater desire for silence.
 Television can fill a room with images and sound, which act as a drag on any thought a person may try to have.
 Growing up, I became used to this drag and would stifle any deep thoughts that surfaced at an inconvenient time.
 Like many people, I kept my thoughts light, my talk small, and passed through whole days without thinking much at all—most people today would consider that happiness.

-Now, I like to find more satisfaction those moments of repose during the day and seek to extend them.
+Now, I like to find more satisfaction in those moments of repose during the day and seek to extend them.
 Not only has contemplation become a real thing for me, but I can concentrate much better.
 Even with the television off, my imagination would replay still scenes of TV shows in my mind and bits of catchy pop music; after so many months without television, these residual thoughts have largely disappeared and my mind can enjoy some peace and quiet.

 Looking from the outside now, my wife and I both agree that watching television, even to a moderate degree, takes a large toll on the spiritual life.
 Relationships become less important, life becomes less real, and the soul retreats from one’s consciousness.
-This, in turn, stunts one’s ability to pray, to love, to learn, to feel, and ultimately mature—what Cardinal Sarah frequently refers to in God or Nothing as “ the interior life.”
+This, in turn, stunts one’s ability to pray, to love, to learn, to feel, and ultimately to mature—what Cardinal Sarah frequently refers to in God or Nothing as “ the interior life.”

 So many people could benefit from putting away their televisions.
 I think this is the first step towards a wholesome lifestyle, let alone a holy one.
 Even though it may bring anxiety at first, like throwing away old possessions, it is ultimately for the best: there will be less clutter and more room to breathe.